sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Enter the initial root token to login and click on the relevant links to see the key values that we created via the vault server terminal.

-- Change directory to root main.tf, run, terraform init, terraform apply -auto-approve

-Allow about 5-10 minutes for the user data of the resources you have just provisioned to implemented on the servers.
+- Change directory to root main.tf, run, terraform init, terraform apply -auto-approve Allow about 5-10 minutes for the user data of the resources you have just provisioned to implemented on the servers.

+## Updating pet-set19 branch RDS Endpoint on application.properties
+Within this application repo https://github.com/CloudHight/usteam.git, Click on dorp down menu from main, select pet-set19 branch Follow this path **src/main/resources/** click on templates, then click on application.properties to get to application.properties file.
+Within this file, on line 3, change the url for this **spring.datasource.url=${MYSQL_URL:jdbc:mysql://???/petclinic}** to your RDS endpoint, Replace only this relevant section ???, with your RDS Endpoint, for example, **petclinic.cb4mkka6s8su.eu-west-2.rds.amazonaws.com:3306**
+Within this file, on line 4, change the username to the username you configured for the database within the Vault server, in this case, for example, **admin**
+Within this file, on the line 5, change the password to the password you configured for the database within the Vault server, in this case, for example, **admin123**
+This rds endpoint url can be found as one of the output parameters that were generated when you provisioned the resources of the root main.

 Use the sonarqube domain name to access the sonarqube server, on your browser, type, https://sonarqube.domain-name eg  https://sonarqube.linuxclaud.com